Mikhail-Naumov/Donors_Choose/README.md

 ![d_c_1](https://user-images.githubusercontent.com/36013672/38519542-26d8e118-3c0e-11e8-9125-46f7a7c13481.png)

-DonorsChoose is a United States based nonprofit organization that facilitates the direct donation to a public school in need.
-Founded in 2000, by Charles Best has quickly grown to one of the most largest public school nonprofits, breaking 1 million funded projects in January of 2018.
+In 2000, Charles Best founded DonorsChoose, a United States based nonprofit organization that facilitates the direct donation to a public school in need.
+Initally spurred by a need to fund his classroom has quickly grown to one of the most largest public school nonprofits, breaking 1 million funded projects in January of 2018.

 - The process for Donations is rather simple, and individuals simply go on their website:
     - https://www.donorschoose.org/donors/search.html